manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		D:\GitHub\learning-library\.git\refs\remotes\upstream
 		```

-	1. Delete the master file in the clone.
+	1. Delete the `main` file in the clone.

-	1. Fetch again to get a new copy of the master file from the fork.
+	1. Fetch again to get a new copy of the `main` file from the fork.

-	Now, `upstream/master` will be displayed again in the merge window.
+	Now, `upstream/main` will be displayed again in the merge window.

 	----
 	## Change the default External Editor from Notepad++ to Atom